🤑 You have $200 tuition credit

 HANDS-ON LEARNING

 You’ll write constantly, pitching ideas, building narrative systems, crafting dialogue, and refining player-facing moments through workshops and QA-style testing.
 Each assignment feeds directly into your final game, so nothing is busywork.
-You learn by doing, breaking things, fixing them, and shipping stronger.
+You learn how pro teams expect writers to work.

 02

-Through deep case studies, from God of War to Baldur’s Gate 3, you’ll analyse how top studios solve narrative problems.
-Guest speakers bring perspectives from narrative design, cinematics, and level art, showing how writing connects to every discipline.
-You’ll stop guessing why choices were made and start thinking like the teams who made them.
+Through focused case studies, from God of War to Baldur’s Gate 3, you’ll analyse how top studios solve narrative problems.
+Guest speakers from narrative design, cinematics, and level art show how writing connects across disciplines, giving you the context career switchers need to make informed decisions.

 03